RokasVaitkevicius/rust-ticker-server/README.md

 Also working on exposing websocket which subscribes to coinbase websocket server and will save prices in redis.

+# Prerequisites

+In order to run the server you need to have flyway and sqlite installed.

+More info on that can be found in `db/README.md` file.

+# Notes

 To run rust server with hot-reload:

 ```